Kequc/couch-recliner/README.md

 Jacob meows.
 ```

-The above writes a document to the database with a fixed id of `jacob`.
-If you already have a `doc` instance you may choose to overwrite it, for this purpose there is `writeFixed`.
+This writes a document to the database with an id of `jacob`.
+If you already have a `doc` instance you may choose to use it, for this purpose there is `writeFixed`.

 ```javascript
 // Equivalent to: DocOperations.writeFixed(doc, ...)